jwunderl/pxt-arcade/docs/courses/csintro1/functions/extensions.md

 7. In your new project ("use starryNight")
     * add a new ``||scene:background color||``
     * Add a ``||info:countdown||`` block so the game will eventually end
-7. **Challenge:** Create and add code to "use starryNight" so that a second type of projectile that will spawn a meteor every that moves across the screen.
+7. **Challenge:** Create and add code to "use starryNight" so that a second type of projectile that will spawn a meteor every that moves across the screen
     * Save the updated "starryNight" code and get a share link.
     * Add the share link into a new game and save as "challenge starryNight"
     * The Challenge game should have updated background color and countdown timer

 ## What did we learn?